 The process of vacuuming in it happens smoothly and quickly, as soon as the flame is put off, the suction starts, which indicates that the vacuum created is an effective one.
 It can brew around 5 cups at a time which makes it a good option for friends and family.
 The way it is designed and it works, its $80 price tag is totally OK, some may found it to be expensive but compared to its performance, it is not.

 7. Diguo Belgian Luxury Royal Siphon

 CONS: Occasional Use, Price

 Most siphon coffee makers are conventional with one chamber over another, but this one is not.
 Similar to Nispira Belgian reviewed above, it is a balancing vacuum coffee maker.
 This is where the chambers are not placed on top of each other, rather next to each other.
 The rest of the mechanism is the same, a vacuum is created and then the water is pulled back once immersed with the coffee grounds.

 The reason people go for this one is the way it looks.
-It looks something straight out of a royal palace, it is more of an occasional use coffee maker rather daily.
+It looks like something straight out of a royal palace, it is more of an occasional use coffee maker rather daily.
 The material used is premium stainless-steel making it durable and premium.
 The final coffee is rich, extracting all the flavor from the grounds.
 The filter of it is more suitable for a medium-coarse grind rather than a fine one.
 And it can brew up to 5 cups maximum at a time.
 Finally, as mentioned that it is a premium coffee maker so you should be ready for a high price, it costs around 130 bucks.

 CONS: Difficult Assembly